nik0spapp/usent/README.md

 ======================
 The attached code is a python implementation of a dictionary-based sentiment classification procedure that was used for an opinion mining and retrieval system presented at CICLing 2013 [<a href="http://publications.idiap.ch/downloads/papers/2013/Pappas_CICLING_2013.pdf">1</a>].
 This code has been used also for improving one-class collaborative filtering [<a href="http://publications.idiap.ch/downloads/papers/2013/Pappas_SIGIR_2013.pdf">2</a>].
 There is also a folder called /TED_comment_annotations that contains the files of the human study we conducted on TED comment sentiment classification (with 6 human annotators).

-The method combines two different bootstrapping procedures, namely for subjectivity and polarity detection (as in [<a href="http://www.cs.utah.edu/~riloff/pdfs/emnlp03.pdf">3</a>, <a href="http://www.lsv.uni-saarland.de/wassa.pdf">4</a>] respectively).
-The rule-based polarity classifier is an extension of the one that was presented in [<a href="http://people.cs.pitt.edu/~wiebe/pubs/papers/emnlp05polarity.pdf">5</a>].

-- E. Riloff and J. Wiebe.
-Learning extraction patterns for subjective expressions.
-In Proceedings of the 2003 conference on Empirical methods in natural language processing, 2003.  <br />
-- D. K. M Wiegand.
-Bootstrapping supervised machine-learning polarity classifiers with rule-based classification.
-In Proceedings of the ECAI-Workshop on Computational Approaches to Subjectivity and Sentiment Analysis, 2009.  <br />
-- T. Wilson, J. Wiebe, and P. Hoffmann.
-Recognizing contextual polarity in phrase-level sentiment analysis.
-In Proceedings of the conference on Human Language Technology and Empirical Methods in Natural Language Processing, 2005. <br />

 ```
 @incollection{pappas13c,
  location = {Samos, Greece},